Kinokkory/wiwinwlh/tutorial.md

 ```

 One of the best examples is the Partiality monad which models computations which can diverge.
 Haskell allows
-unbounded recursion, but for example we can create a free monad from the ``Maybe`` functor which when can be
+unbounded recursion, but for example we can create a free monad from the ``Maybe`` functor which can be
 used to fix the call-depth of, for example the [Ackermann function](https://en.wikipedia.org/wiki/Ackermann_function).

 ~~~~ {.haskell include="src/10-advanced-monads/partiality.hs"}
 ~~~~

-The other common use for free monads to build embedded domain languages to describe computations.
+The other common use for free monads is to build embedded domain-specific languages to describe computations.
 We can model
 a subset of the IO monad by building up a pure description of the computation inside of the IOFree monad
 and then using the free monad to encode the translation to an effectful IO computation.